Macaulay2/M2/Macaulay2/e/pi-readme.txt

   need not know their offset, just their length.

 Justification(s) for having multiple areas (are they strong enough?) :
-  1. Sometimes some of the variables are nilpotent, so any exponent needed for them is limited.
-     But we have no way to take advantage of that, i.e., when a monomial multiplication results in a monomial with exponents so high that the corresponding ring element is 0, what do we do?
-The element 0 does not correspond to a monomial.
-  2. Some exponents are allowed to be negative, and some are not.
+  1. Some exponents are allowed to be negative, and some are not.
 The division algorithm depends on that.
 The multiplication algorithm (with overflow checking) may depend on that, i.e., it may not be possible to implement it efficiently with fields of mixed type.
 (CHECK!).
+  2. Some variables may be exterior algebra generators, so their exponents can be represented with just 1 bit.

 An "encoded monomial" will consist of a sequence of areas stored in an array of bins.